 A podcast is usually a series of episodes, each with its own theme or topic.
 While podcasts look easy because many are conversational, there is a lot of preparation and hard work that goes into every episode.

 One way to get started with podcasting is to write a script as it can reveal a lot about what you want to say, how you want to say it, and what to keep or cut out of the episode.
+It'll also help you discover what the elements of a good podcast for your brand are.
 A script can help you keep your podcast on track, and it will give you a place to start when recording.
 It also offers you the opportunity to be strategic about what content you’re creating and putting out into the world.

 What Should I Include in a Podcast?

 In order to write a successful podcast script, you need to know what makes a good one.
 A good podcast script is one that tells a story, and one that keeps the listener engaged.
 But first, you'll need to decide what kind of podcast you want to create.
 Do you want it to be an educational series?
 A thought leadership show?
 A how-to guide?
 What is the best structure for a podcast for your brand?

 A good rule of thumb when writing scripts for podcasts is to build everything around your intended audience and keep things simple!
 When planning out the show, think about what topics (within the niche you’ve chosen) would be interesting for your audience.
 You can also decide whether or not there should be breaks between segments.

 When writing your podcast script, make sure that each segment is about four minutes long — this will help keep your listeners from losing interest and also makes it easier for them to find specific topics within the episode.

 Podcasts usually have an opening segment (where you introduce yourself, the topic, and your guests), middle segments (where you talk about a topic or multiple topics), and an ending segment (where you summarize what was discussed).